 Hydrogen inhalation delivery systems without a controlled total flow rate face significant variability in FiH₂ due to fluctuations in breathing frequency, inhalation volume, and exhalation patterns, and thus less efficacious results.

-Our inflatable reservoir system ensures stable FiH₂ within a safe and controlled range, optimizing therapeutic potential while adhering to safety and regulatory standards.
+Our inflatable reservoir system ensures stable FiH₂ within a safe and controlled range, optimizing wellness-promoting potential while adhering to safety and regulatory standards.

 Regulatory and Clinical Considerations